simme/blog/content/post/2016-07-18-the-coordinator-pattern.md

 * They need a reference to my "application context" (an object containing database connections and settings).
 * Start and stop child coordinators.

-I came up with this protocol (gist, might not show up in RSS readers):
+I came up with this protocol:

 ```swift
 //